voidcase/taskseq/README.md

 In  this example, task 4 and 5 will both depend on 1, 2 and 3.
 task 6 will depend on 4 and 5
 task 7 will depend on 6

+You can think of it like this:

+	,  <=> "and"
+	-- <=> "(which) must be completed before"

+so the sequence

+	10,7,8--4,15--2

+means

+	10 and 7 and 8 must be completed before 4 and 15
+	which must be completed before 2